Guides

 Challenges of Email Validation in Yup

-While these methods offer some control, they introduce significant drawbacks.
-The reliance on regular expressions and local checks leads to both false positives and false negatives, which complicates reliable email validation.
+While these methods offer basic checks, they present significant challenges.
+The limitations of regular expressions and local validation often lead to both false positives and false negatives, undermining data quality.

 Validate Emails with Abstract API